Bill's 14 Top Hikes

 Neahkahnie Mountain: Neahkahnie Mountain juts 1600 feet above the beach.
 Indians thought it a viewpoint fit for gods, and named it with the words Ne (“place of”) and Ekahni (“supreme deity”).
 White men shroud the peak with legend as well.
 Treasure seekers once sifted the beach at the mountain’s base, spurred by tales of gold buried by sailors from a shipwrecked Spanish galleon.

 Cape Disappointment: Members of the Lewis and Clark expedition reached this dramatic coastal headland after trekking nearly 3000 miles.
 Today the hike is shorter and features several added attractions—a lighthouse, an artillery bunker, and a museum.

 Tillamook Head: Tillamook Head rises 1000 feet from the ocean, with jagged capes and rocky islands.
 The Lewis and Clark expedition crossed this formidable headland in 1806 to buy the blubber of a stranded whale from Indians at Cannon Beach.
 At a viewpoint along the way Clark marveled, “I behold the grandest and most pleasing prospect which my eyes ever surveyed.”

-Cascade Head: Cascade Head’s panoramic, blufftop wildflower meadows were threatened by commercial development in the 1960s, but fans of the wild headland rallied to purchase the fragile area and donate it to the non-profit Nature Conservancy for preservation.
-Ironically, the impact of up to 10,000 nature-loving visitors a year now threatens the meadows’ ecology.
+Cascade Head: Cascade Head’s panoramic, blufftop wildflower meadows were threatened by commercial development in the 1960s, but fans of the wild headland rallied to raise funds for non-profit The Nature Conservancy to purchase the fragile area for preservation.
+Ironically, the impact of up to 30,000 nature-loving visitors a year now threatens the meadows’ ecology.